442nd Infantry Regiment (United States): 522nd Field Artillery Battalion

 No, my first encounter was these lumps in snow, and then I didn't know what they were, and so I went and investigated them and discovered that they were people, you know.
 Most of them were skeletons or people who had been beaten to death or just died of starvation or overworked or whatever.
 Most of them I think died from exposure because it was cold.

 They discovered more subcamps and former inmates wandering the countryside.
 Following the German surrender, from May to November, the 522nd was assigned to security around Donauwörth, which consisted of setting up roadblocks and sentry posts to apprehend Nazis who were trying to disappear.
 The 522nd returned to the United States in November 1945.
-A memorial to the rescue by the 522nd on 2 May 1945, exists at 47°46′6.15″N 11°38′55.30″E, just under two kilometers west of the Waakirchen town centre.
+A memorial to the rescue by the 522nd on 2 May 1945, exists at 47°46′6.15″N 11°38′55.30″E, just under two kilometers west of the Waakirchen town center.